gunesozdogan/gunesozdogan/README.md

 # 👋 Hi there

-My name is Güneş and I'm a web developer who is passionate about solving algorithms and creating modern, fast websites.
+My name is Güneş and I'm a web developer who is passionate about using algorithms and creating modern, fast websites.
 Currently I'm learning asynchronous javascript and React.
-My aim is to become a higly skilled full stack web developer who can solve challening algorithms and has advance knowledge on front-end development that can provide quick solutions for the web-design.
+My aim is to become a higly skilled full stack web developer who can solve challenging problems with different algorithms and has advance knowledge on front-end development that can provide quick solutions for the web-design.

 ## 🔧 Technologies & Tools